to6ev/online-web-tools/README.md

 Read pls ...

 Not all PHP scripts are mine!
-But they are free and everybody can use it for own non-comersial purpose.
-I found some php scripts from websites for source codes...
+But they are free too.

 I use many free APIs for this project and you need get own KEY from websites.
 Just read my comments in src.